 How To File A Lawsuit In Florida

-In this article, we will go over the basics of how to file a civil lawsuit in Florida County and Circuit Courts (Florida's general trial courts) without an attorney.
+In this article, we will go over the basics of how to file a civil lawsuit without an attorney in Florida County or Circuit Court (Florida's primary trial courts).
 As you will see, the basics of filing a lawsuit in Florida are not nearly as complicated as they first seem.
-If you do decide to move forward with your lawsuit, we highly recommend you purchase our Florida Civil Lawsuit Package which includes more detailed instructions, form templates, and samples.
+If you do decide to move forward with your lawsuit, we highly recommend you purchase our Florida Civil Lawsuit Guide, which includes more detailed instructions, form templates, and samples.

-All of our Florida forms and guides are currently 20% off and come with a 100% money-back guarantee.
-Start your lawsuit today!
+All of our Florida forms and guides are 100% digital products that are available immediately after your purchase.
+All our guides are currently 20% off and come with a 100% money-back guarantee.
+Keep reading to learn the basic steps of filing a lawsuit and get started today!

 1. Drafting the Complaint